 A Jazz Festival in the Fall

 Playa del Carmen’s Riviera Maya Jazz Festival takes place in the fall over the course of three days.
-The event is located on Mamitas Beach and is free for attendees (fees apply for those wishing to get close to the stage).
+The event, located on Mamitas Beach, attracts some of the best musicians and performers from across Mexico.